hozuki/MonoGame.Extended2/README.md

 - `Microsoft.Xna.Framework.Media.VideoPlayer`

 These are the video-related classes for MonoGame/XNA.
 MonoGame runtimes targeting Windows (DirectX), macOS, iOS and Android all have corresponding classes, but DesktopGL does not.
-So you can't play videos in MonoGame if you use DesktopGL target, unless you use some other supporting libraries, which I dind't find any.
+So you can't play videos in MonoGame if you use DesktopGL target, unless you use some other supporting libraries.
+There is [one](https://github.com/brundows/XnaFFmpegDecoder), but it is rather incomplete.

-Now with this library, you are able to play video in your game!
+Now with this library, you are able to play video using the same API as on other platforms in your game.

+The techniques, such as video-audio synchronization and independent thread rendering, can also be applied to elsewhere.
+You can consider this as a demostration of building a video player upon FFmpeg under the context of .NET technologies.

 ## Usage